FredKSchott/pika-pack/README.md

 Authoring JavaScript in 2013 was simple: Write JavaScript and hit `npm publish`.

 6 years later and things are more complicated: The modern JavaScript that we write (and TypeScript, and Flow, and Reason, and...) no longer runs natively on Node.js.
-But compiling for Node.js can leave web users with bloated, slower code.
-As a result, package authors are stuck fiddling endlessly with tooling & configuration files hoping to get things just right.
+But compiling for Node.js can leave web users with bloated, slower libraries.
+As a result, package authors are stuck forever fiddling with tooling & configuration files hoping to get everything just right.

 In the words of npm: ["Everybody would like less tooling"](https://medium.com/npm-inc/this-year-in-javascript-2018-in-review-and-npms-predictions-for-2019-3a3d7e5298ef).

-**@pika/pack approaches the problem differently: we build the entire package.** Simple, pluggable builders compile your code, process any assets, AND configure your `package.json` manifest with all entrypoints added automatically.
+**@pika/pack approaches the problem differently: we build the entire package.** Simple, pluggable builders process your code into a ready-to-run `pkg/` subdirectory, complete with a `package.json` manifest with all entrypoints configured automatically.

-- Writing JavaScript but want to publish type definitions?
-Add `@pika/types-builder` to generate them automatically.
+Some of our favorite pluggable builders include:

+- `@pika/node-builder`: Compiles your ESM package to Common.js, guarenteed to run on all supported versions of Node.js.
+- `@pika/types-builder`: Automatically generates type definitions for non-TypeScript projects.
+- `@pika/deno-builder`: Publishes TypeScript directly to run on [Deno](https://deno.land/).
-- Want a simple CLI interface for your library?
-Add `@pika/simple-bin` and your `package.json` will point to one automatically.
+- `@pika/simple-bin`: Adds a simple CLI wrapper for your published library, connected to the "bin" `package.json` entrypoint.
-- Publish WASM to npm with JS bindings using any of our "WASM Builders" below.
+- WASM Builders: Publish WASM to npm with JS bindings using any of our "WASM Builders" below →
-- See the full list of builders below →

 ## Quickstart